verifalia/verifalia-node-sdk/README.md

 		// The callback function is called at the completion of the validation

 		callback: (error, data) => {
+			if (error) {
+				console.error('Error:', error);
+				return;
+			}

 			// Displays the validation results

-			console.log(data);
+			console.log('Results:', data);
 		},

-		// Waits untile the engine completes the validation
+		// Waits until the engine completes the email validation, with a default
+		// polling interval of 5 seconds.

 		waitForCompletion: true

+		// To change the polling interval, just pass an object along with a
+		// "pollingInterval", in milliseconds:
+		//
+		// waitForCompletion: {
+		//     pollingInterval: 100
+		// }
 	});
 ```